11 Tragic Misconceptions About Bankruptcy

 MISCONCEPTION #6: I can protect my property by hiding it or giving it away before I file bankruptcy.
 No. It's a crime to hide property.
 It's also a crime to give property away without telling the Court in the bankruptcy filing.
 The trustee will seek to recover any property you wrongfully transferred prior to a bankruptcy filing.
 You could end up in jail by attempting to illegally hide or transfer property.

 MISCONCEPTION #7: I will lose my job if I file bankruptcy.
 Not true.
 The bankruptcy code prohibits an employer from discriminating based on a bankruptcy filing.
-In nearly 10 years of helping people in bankruptcy cases, I have never even heard of someone losing a job because of a bankruptcy filing.
+Since 1996 helping people in bankruptcy cases, I have never even heard of someone losing a job because of a bankruptcy filing.

 MISCONCEPTION #8: I filed a bankruptcy before, so I can't file again.
 Incorrect.
 The law prohibits getting a chapter 7 discharge within 8 years of a previous chapter 7 discharge.
 But, even within the eight-year time period, a chapter 13 bankruptcy may be filed.
 Don't hesitate to call me if you have filed a previous bankruptcy.
 You still have many options.